Putting Your Spouse First - Right Ordered Attachment

 We are called by God Almighty to put our spouse first.
 Don’t put your marriage on hold.

 Note: Our children need Mom and Dad to love each other before them.
 When we do this, we truly love our children in a grander and more beautiful way, and our children in return find well-anchored security and sense of well-being.
+Attachment for the whole family blooms in this environment.

 Here find offered some ways to get things right again: